-We are posting this notice to provide important information regarding a recent security incident involving personal information maintained by Knowles, Smith & Associates d/b/a/ Village Family Dental ("Village Family Dental"), including protected health information as defined by the Health Insurance Portability and Accountability Act.
-We want to provide patients with details about the incident and let patients know that we continue to take significant measures to protect their information.
+We are posting this notice to provide important information regarding a recent cybersecurity incident involving information maintained by Knowles, Smith & Associates d/b/a/ Village Family Dental ("Village Family Dental"), including Protected Health Information as defined by the Health Insurance Portability and Accountability Act.
+We want to provide details about the incident and let patients and others know that we continue to take significant measures to protect the information we maintain.